kdoore/CS1335-Documentation/paddle.rst

 	 // this code is in the Paddle class: display() method

 	 switch(direction){   //test the current value of direction case(pNONE):       //if the initial value, do nothing break;
        		case(pLEFT):       //if pLEFT, display left arrow
-         	displayLeftArrow();   // call this Paddle method
+         		this.displayLeftArrow();   // call this Paddle method
          		break;
        		case(pRIGHT):     //if pRIGHT, display right arrow
-         	displayRightArrow();   // call this Paddle method
+         		this.displayRightArrow();   // call this Paddle method
          		break;
          }

 Set the State Variable